PTO Value Calculator

 Understanding PTO Value

 Paid time off is essentially extra compensation.
 Each PTO day is worth one day's pay—money you receive for not working.
 When comparing jobs, more PTO effectively means higher compensation.
+Use our benefits value calculator to see how PTO fits into your total compensation package.

 How to Calculate PTO Value